 Our handbooks tell you about the School, Faculty and University rules that apply to your work.
 They contain important information about the nature of your subject area and your degree programme.
 They also contain information about what we expect from you and what you may expect from us.
 If you can't find the information you require please contact either your personal tutor or the relevant School secretary.

 Archiprint is a self-service printing facility based in the Architecture Building for the use of students.
 This Archiprint user guide (PDF: 3.33 MB) contains all the information you should need but if you have any queries please contact our Computing Officer.

-All submission deadlines for the academic year are now available to view on APL Assessment Deadlines (PDF: 326 KB)
+All submission deadlines for Semester 1 are now available to view on APL Assessment Deadlines

 The School runs a Parenting Scheme to help Stage 1 students settle into University life.
 The scheme is a great opportunity to gain experience and develop a range of key skills including communication and presentation skills, organisation and time planning skills, and working with people from a range of different cultural and socio-economic backgrounds.